cosmicpython/cosmicpython.github.io/_posts/2020-01-25-testing_external_api_calls.md

         )
 ```

-yeesh.
-This is getting less pleasant.
+and our tests are getting less and less pleasant.
+Again, the details don't matter too
+much, the hope is that this sort of test ugliness is familiar.

+And this is only the beginning, we've shown an API integration that only cares about writes,
-But it gets better!
-We want to poll our third party api now and again to get updated etas
+but what about reads?
+Say we want to poll our third party api now and again to get updated etas
 for ours shipments.
 Depending on the eta, we have some business logic about notifying
 people of delays...